Advice > Product management

 3.5 Analysis questions

-Finally, Apple’s products use metrics to assess what is successful and what their team should start on next.
-Your interviewers will therefore ask you one or two questions about what metrics you would track for a given situation, or how you would investigate the changes in a given metric.
+Finally, Apple uses metrics to assess product success and what its team should start on next.
+Your interviewers will therefore ask you one or two questions about what metrics you would track for a given situation, or how you would investigate changes in a given metric.

 At the time of this article, there is very little Glassdoor data on Apple’s data analysis interview questions, so all of the following examples come from Amazon, Meta, or Google.